HEPData/hepdata-converter/docs/index.rst

     waive the privileges and immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

-.. include:: info.rst
+.. include:: ../README.rst

 User's Guide
 ------------

-This part of the documentation will show you how to get started in using HEPData Converter.
+This part of the documentation will show you how to get started in using the HEPData Converter.

 .. toctree::